i-pi/i-pi/docs/src/distributed.rst

 level of parallelisation, based on OpenMP and/or MPI.
-This is fully compatible with i-PI, as it does not matter how the client does the calculation since only the forces, potential and virial are sent to the server, and the communication is typically performed by the master process of the client.
+This is fully compatible with i-PI, as it does not matter how the client does the calculation since only the forces, potential and virial are sent to the server, and the communication is typically performed by the main process of the client.

 Sockets